- How does the user groupware operate ?

 Identification from an LDAP directory

-If the company of your customer is using an LDAP directory, you have the ability to branch the user groupware onto this directory.
+If the company of your customer uses an LDAP directory, you have the ability to branch the user groupware onto this directory.
 To do so, specify the characteristics of LDAP directory (server, port, database, ...) in the "Identification" tab.
 Therefore, the account and the password found in the LDAP directory will be automatically asked to the user.

 Two modes are available: